 We highlight the key VAT areas you need to consider when running your business.
-If you are starting or have recently started a business in the Warwickshire area we, at Select Accountants Ltd, can help you comply with the VAT regulations.
+If you are starting or have recently started a business in the Leicestershire area we, at Select Accountants Ltd, can help you comply with the VAT regulations.

 VAT registered businesses act as unpaid tax collectors and are required to account both promptly and accurately for all the tax revenue collected by them.

 The VAT system is policed by HMRC with heavy penalties for breaches of the legislation.
 Ignorance is not an acceptable excuse for not complying with the rules.

 We highlight below some of the areas that you need to consider.